Building a Bike Is a Rewarding Experience

 You can build a chopper frame on your own.
 The satisfaction you will get from building the frame alone is hard to put into words.

-In the article I am going to cover a lot of subjects that cover in detail what is required to build a quality chopper frame.
+In the article I am going to cover a lot of subjects in detail regarding what is required to build a quality chopper frame.
 I will cover:

 If you want to build a motorcycle from the ground up you will start with the frame (or chassis).

-Some first time bike builders like to start with a pre-made from or rolling chassis and then piece the bike bit by bit from there.
+Some first-time bike builders like to start with a pre-made form or rolling chassis, and then piece the bike together bit by bit from there.
 And that is a good idea because it will give you the experience you need when building from scratch.

 Assembly and Welding Jigs

-Although it's possible to build a frame without a jig it's not a good idea.
-A jig is a massive help in the frame building process because it holds your frame together as you do your mock up and welding.
-Without a jig it's very difficult, time consuming, and it's much more likely you'll get a bent frame.
+Although it's possible to build a frame without a jig, it's not a good idea.
+A jig is a massive help in the frame-building process because it holds your frame together as you do your mock up and welding.
+Without a jig, building a frame is very difficult and time-consuming, and it's much more likely you'll get a bent frame.

 Commercial chopper frame jigs are very expensive.
 The beginning price could be anywhere from $5,000 upwards for an adjustable jig.
 The jig would have to be tailored to the bike design, or be infinitely variable.
 In either case, the cost would be prohibitive to the small shop or the individual builder.

-Notice the adjustments that are available for the steering neck, rear axle plates and seat post.
+Notice the adjustments that are available for the steering neck, rear axle plates, and seat post.
 There are four leveling adjustments on the feet extending out from the parallel rails.
 As long as the jig base (parallel rails) and the vertical assemblies are perpendicular to the parallel base rails, accuracy will be achieved in the frame.
-Many builders use actual major components such as engine, transmission, rear wheel and front forks to ensure accuracy of alignment.
+Many builders use actual major components, such as the engine, transmission, rear wheel, and front forks, to ensure accurate alignment.

-Just because you have a jig to setup the tubing for welding, does not ensure that you will have a perfect frame.
+But just having a jig to set up the tubing for welding does not ensure that you will have a perfect frame.
 The tubing should be mitered and fitted such that the junction fits easily together.
 If you have to force it, you have done something wrong.

 These tools come in all shapes, sizes and prices.
-One supplier for tube bending and tube notchers is Pro-Tools from Tampa, Florida.
-The link to their site is located in the RESOURCE section of this document.
-Another supplier of tube benders is Williams Lowbuck Tools, Inc. in Norco, California.
-You will also find several other suppliers in the RESOURCE section.
+One supplier for tube benders and tube notchers is Pro-Tools, in Tampa, Florida.
+Another supplier of tube benders is Williams Lowbuck Tools, Inc., in Norco, California.

 A common question is whether or not a pipe bender can be used to bend tube.
-The answer is...not if the inside diameter (I.D.), and tubing is measured by the outside diameter (O.D.).
+The answer is no, if the pipe bender is based on inside diameter (I.D.), and tubing is measured by the outside diameter (O.D.).
 Another difference is the wall thickness.

 Motorcycle Frame Tube Material

-There are 3 types of tube used to build frames.
-They are Chromemoly, DOM, and ERW.
+Three types of tube are used to build frames: ERW, DOM, and Chromemoly.

 - ERW = Electric Resistance Welded.
-This type of tubing is created with mild steel.
-The tube is created from a sheet of mild steel, and then it's rolled up.
+This type of tubing is created from a sheet of mild steel which is rolled up.

 - DOM = Drawn Over Mandrel.
-This type of tubing is basically the same as the Electric Resistance Welded tubing except that it has been put through an extra process to take out the imperfections which are supposed to give it more stability (strength).
+This type of tubing is basically the same as the Electric Resistance Welded tubing except that it has been put through an extra process to take out imperfections, which is supposed to give it more stability (strength).

-- Chromemoly is a type of alloy that has both Chromium & Molybdenum and has more strength than the other two types above.
+- Chromemoly is a type of alloy that has both chromium and molybdenum and has more strength than the other two types above.
 But it's a bit lighter.